caumente/AUDIT/docs/tutorials/BraTS_2024.md

 # BraTS 2024 Tutorial

-This tutorial will guide you step by step to prepare the BraTS 2024 dataset, organize it, configure feature extraction, and finally launch the web app to explore the data.
+This tutorial guides you step by step through preparing the BraTS 2024 dataset, organizing it, configuring feature extraction, and launching the interactive dashboard to explore your data using the AUDIT framework.

-The BraTS 2024 dataset is special because it includes a mapping file containing demographic information.
-For example, for each patient, it specifies the glioma type, the magnetic field strength used during MRI acquisition, sex, and other variables.
-The goal of this tutorial is not only to analyze the cohort at a high level (as done in the BraTS 2025 tutorial) but also to dive deeper and identify potential biases or peculiarities that may go unnoticed when no specific analysis is performed.

-AUDIT provides a broader perspective, helping understand differences within a dataset, analyze model performance based on demographic variables, and more.
+Unlike BraTS 2025, this dataset includes a demographic mapping file containing valuable metadata such as glioma type, MRI scanner specifications, magnetic field strength, and patient demographics.
+This enables a deeper analysis—not only exploring dataset structure and image-derived features but also uncovering potential biases or acquisition-related differences that may affect model performance.

+AUDIT provides a unified environment to analyze, compare, and visualize these variations across patient cohorts, acquisition sites, and demographic groups.

 ---

 ## 1. Prerequisites

-Before starting this tutorial, you should have reviewed the BraTS 2025 tutorial, as concepts and functionalities explained there are assumed here.
+Before starting, make sure you are familiar with the BraTS 2025 tutorial, as this guide assumes you already understand the fundamentals of AUDIT, such as environment setup, project structure, and configuration files.

-As in the previous tutorial, we recommend using an Anaconda environment with Jupyter Notebook, creating the project structure, and understanding how AUDIT configuration files work.
+We recommend using an isolated Anaconda environment with Jupyter Notebook and following the same project organization used in the previous tutorial.

-The BraTS 2025 dataset is hosted on Synapse and **requires prior registration**.
-Please follow the [official instructions](https://www.synapse.org/Synapse:syn64153130/wiki/) from the challenge and to BraTS 2025 [Data Access](https://www.synapse.org/Synapse:syn64377310) section to download the data.
-For this tutorial we will take advantage of both datasets training and validation.
+The BraTS 2024 dataset is hosted on Synapse and **requires prior registration**.
+Please follow the [official instructions](https://www.synapse.org/Synapse:syn64153130/wiki/) from the challenge and to BraTS 2024 [Data Access](https://www.synapse.org/Synapse:syn64377310) section to download the data.

 Once downloaded and unzipped, store the training and additional training sets in a directory called `.datasets/BraTS_2024`.
 The metadata file must be stored in the project root.
 The project structure should look like this before starting:

 ```
 brats2024_project/